Bapppis/recall-dungeon/src/main/resources/data/IDS.md

 - Primary lookup is by id.
 Names are for display.
 - Duplicate ids are flagged (later load wins at runtime).
 - Missing ids are flagged and should be assigned.
+ - Paths listed here correspond to resources under `src/main/resources/data/**`, which is the root scanned by the loader at runtime.

 ## Spells (000-999)
 - [none indexed yet]